ammar1y/Data-Science-Research-Project/README.md

 ## "Taxi-trips meta files" Folder

 This folder contains some files related to the taxi-trips datasets such as data dictionary file and map files.

+# License

+The code used to implement this project is licensed under MIT open-source license.